Skip to main content

 Business Acumen and Its Importance for FP&A

-Business acumen is a competency which includes multiple skills of having full understanding of
+Business acumen is a competency that includes multiple skills to fully understand

 • how the company makes money, how the business operates, what is the business model and value chain.